abdosalehpkcs/opsys101/README.md

 - **ED25519**: Modern, faster, and more secure algorithm.
 Recommended for new keys.
 - **RSA**: Widely compatible with older systems, battle-tested and reliable.

 These commands create highly secure keys with 4096-bit encryption and automatically add a date-based comment for identification.
-The **passphrase** adds an extra layer of security - even if someone gets your private key file, they can't use it without knowing this phrase.
+The **passphrase** adds an extra layer of security, even if someone gets your private key file, they can't use it without knowing this phrase.

 ### Windows 🪟 🤮

-> **Note:** On Windows (with OpenSSH or Git Bash) → they also go under C:\Users\<YourName>\.ssh\
+> **Note:** On Windows (with OpenSSH or Git Bash) → they also go under C:\Users\YourName\.ssh\

 Windows offers several approaches for SSH key generation, each with its own advantages:
 - **Git Bash (Recommended for simplicity):**